A Systematic Framework for Enterprise Knowledge Retrieval: Leveraging LLM-Generated Metadata to Enhance RAG Systems

-Retrieval experiments were conducted using exact vector search with cosine similarity across varying k values.
-For ground truth generation, we employed a cross-encoder reranking methodology using \textit{BAAI/bge-reranker-base}~\cite{BAAI2024} to establish relevance judgments with threshold $\tau$=0.8.
+Retrieval experiments were conducted using exact vector search with cosine similarity across varying $k$ values.
+For silver-standard ground truth generation, we employed a cross-encoder reranking methodology using \textit{BAAI/bge-reranker-base}~\cite{BAAI2024} to establish relevance judgments with threshold $\tau = 0.8$.
 Statistical significance was assessed using paired $t$-tests across all nine retriever configurations with Bonferroni correction ($\alpha_{\text{adj}} = 0.05/36 \approx 0.0014$) to control for family-wise error rate.
 Effect sizes are reported using Cohen's $d$, and 95\% confidence intervals are computed via bootstrap resampling (1,000 iterations).

 The evaluation query set comprises 100 queries manually curated to cover distinct technical documentation retrieval scenarios.
 Each query is annotated along multiple overlapping dimensions: intent, complexity, and domain coverage; to characterize the test set composition.
 Table~\ref{tab:query_dist} summarizes the distribution across these dimensions.
 To prevent data leakage, none of the test queries were included in the few-shot prompts used during metadata generation; all evaluation was performed on held-out queries.

 Performance evaluation employed standard information retrieval metrics: Hit Rate@10, Mean Reciprocal Rank (MRR), Normalized Discounted Cumulative Gain (NDCG), and precision.
 We maintained consistent query processing procedures and embedding dimensionality across all experimental configurations to isolate the effects of metadata enrichment and chunking strategies.